 Side note: Halloween was NOT the festival of awesomeness in the third grade.
 My first pet, Blanche, died while I was trick-or-treating with my friends.
 (Courtney, if you read this, there is no need to comment on the details of this event)Â I digress…

-ANYWAY- I remember it clear as day: I would dress up as whatever princess, Cabbage Patch Kid, cat or bunny that I decided upon for the moment.
-Pillow case in hand.
-Dad on site with his pick-up truck (we would ride from street to street in the bed of it).
-Friends in place….and we were off, a-candy-hunting-we-would-go!
+Anyway, I remember “beggars night” clear as day.
+I would dress up as whatever princess, Cabbage Patch Kid, cat, or bunny that I decided upon for the moment.
+With pillow case in hand, dad on site with his pick-up truck (we would ride from street to street in the bed of it), and strategy for the houses planned out- we were off, a-candy-hunting-we-would-go!

-The difference in candy houses are easy to describe:
+The difference in the aforementioned candy houses are easy to describe:

 Type 1: Typical lollipop basket, Whoppers, M&Ms, Tootsie-Rolls, Smartees, Nestle Crunch bars, Starburst and Skittles are your usual give-a-ways.
 We appreciate you because you add to the collection, but you are not my favorite house.

 Type 2: The jerks or the house that usually gets the “seriously? come on!” response.
 You know what’s there: raisins, Good-N-Plenty, apples, popcorn balls, mini toothbrushes, and toothpaste, and Raisinettes are in your basket.
 We typically are warned of your presence on the block and avoid you at all costs. Â Then, through a strong use of WOM we carry-on the message.
 You do not deserve to have your light on. Â Traitors.